jkowalko/Capstone__UCB_ML_HealthCare/README.md

 To enhance the model's predictive capabilities and better address the project's objectives, consider the following:

-*   **Advanced Feature Engineering:** Investigate potential interaction terms or non-linear transformations of existing features, particularly those identified as highly important.
+*   **More Feature Engineering:** Investigate potential interaction terms or non-linear transformations of existing features identified as highly important.
-*   **Integration of Additional Data Sources:** Explore incorporating other relevant patient or admission-specific data (e.g., procedure codes, diagnosis severity scores, resource utilization) if available.
+*   **Integration of Additional Data Sources:** Explore adding other relevant patient or admissions data  like procedure codes, diagnosis severity scores, resource utilization
-*   **Evaluation of Alternative Modeling Techniques:** Explore other regression algorithms or advanced ensemble methods that may be better suited to capture complex data patterns.
+*   **Evaluation of Other Modeling Techniques:** Explore other regression algorithms or ensemble methods that may be better to capture complex data patterns.
-*   **In-depth Residual Analysis:** Conduct a more granular analysis of the residual plots to understand specific scenarios or data subsets where the models perform poorly, which could inform further data collection or feature engineering efforts.
+*   **In-depth Residual Analysis:** Conduct a more granular analysis of the residual plots to understand specific scenarios or data subsets where the models perform poorly, which could further data collection or feature engineering.

 This analysis provides a predictive model for hospital billing amounts, identifying key influencing factors and highlighting modeling approaches for future potential optimization.